techpool/visual_assist/README.md

+# Visual_Assist
+A visual aide designed to improve life of the visually impaired by enabling them to have better understanding of their environment and everyday aquiantances.

+# Software stack
+* Amazon Alexa skill kit
+* Microsoft Cognitive Services
+  * Computer Vision API
+  * Emotion API
+* Node.js

-# visual_assist
+# Hardware components
-A helpful guide for the visually impaired, using Amazon Alexa and Raspberry Pi.
+*  Raspberry Pi 3
+*  Raspberry Pi camera
+*  Microphone